Home / Health / How To Handle An Injury At Work

 How To Handle An Injury At Work

-Even if technically your injury isn’t serious, it still needs to be taken seriously.
-Whether you’ve sustained a minor cut or broken a bone, required medical treatment or not, no injury should be swept under the rug.
+Even if technically your injury at work wasn’t bad, it still needs to be taken seriously.
+Whether you’ve sustained a minor cut or broken a bone, required medical treatment, or not, no injury should be swept under the rug.
 It is first your responsibility to report precisely what happened to a superior.
-Then it’s your boss’ duty to follow through with paperwork and company policy, work out why it happened, and make sure it doesn’t happen again.
+Then your boss must follow through with paperwork and company policy, work out why it happened, and make sure it doesn’t happen again.
 Always follow up on any work compensation plan that your company has in place.

 Making Your Case